nodepa/seedlingo/docs/content/content-spec.md

 # Content specification

-The most recent content format specification as expected by and processable by Seedling version `0.9.0` or above is format version `1.1.0`.
+Seedling version `0.9.0` requires format version `1.1.0`.
+Seedling version `0.91.0` and above requires format version `1.1.1`.

-## ContentPack.json
+## ContentSpec.json

-The root content specification file is `ContentPack.json`.
-It must be present under that name. `ContentPack.json` describes the file structure of the content.
+The root content specification file is `ContentSpec.json`.
+It must be present under that name. `ContentSpec.json` describes the file structure of the content.

 ### formatVersion